May 312017

 wordpress-eStore-plugin-add-to-cart-extra-shortcode-inserter

 Step 3 ) The following image shows you the shortcode added to the page from the backend.
-You will notice that I have added an id=1.
-(Important: your id might be a different number, so make sure you enter the correct id)
+Notice the id=1.
+(Important: Your id might be a different number, so make sure you enter the correct id number)

 • [wp_eStore_fancy1 id=1] = Note: Remember to add your item id.